-Institutional Independence: Hearing panels on appeal shall be fully independent institutionally from the Anti-Doping Organization responsible for Results Management.
+Institutional Independence: The Appeal Tribunal and the Appeal Panel-Hearing panels on appeal shall be fully independent institutionally from the Anti-Doping Organization responsible for Results

+Management.
 They must therefore not in any way be administered by, connected or subject to the Anti-Doping Organization responsible for Results Management.